 As in most areas of governmental services in Vietnam, the problems of creating groups and associations are related to the lack of trained personnel who work at the village level and the propensity of the available personnel to engage in political propaganda activities at the expense of successfully implementing programs.
 When a new organization is constituted, village council members, especially the chief, assume a role in the executive committee.
-Informants state that the chief of the village council, because of his prestige and power, can better control the organization and hasten its activities.
-Thus, in addition to his official functions, the village chief serves as Chairman of the Farmers' Association, the Social Welfare Committee, the Village Youth Organization, the Farmers' Union, the Women's Association, the Agricultural Affairs Committee, the Community and Rural Development Committee, the Student Parent Association, Civic Action, and the Government Employees League.
+Informants state that the chief of the village council, because of his prestige and power, can better control the organization and hasten their activities.
+Thus, in addition to his official functions, the village chief serves as Chairman of the Farmers' Association, the Social Welfare Committee, the Village Youth Organization, the Farmers' Union, the Women's Association, the Agricultural Affairs Committee, the Community and Rural Development Committee, the Students-Parents Association, Civic Action, and the Government Employees League.

-FARMERS' ASSOCIATION (Hiep Hoi Nong Dan)

-This association, one of only three in Binh Minh District (My Thuan, Thanh Loi, and Tan Luoc), was organized in 1959.
+Farmers' Association (Hien Hoi Nong Dan).
+This association, of which there are only three in Binh Minh District (My Thuan, Thanh Loi, and Tan Luoc), was organized in 1959.
 The district information chief is chairman of the district Farmers' Association.
 In My Thuan, where the association has a membership of 100, the village chief is chairman and charged with organizing it.
 According to the district information chief, the small membership is a result of the inefficiency of the cadres who explain the program and the inexperience of the chairman, the village chief.

-The purpose of the Farmers' Association is the granting of loans for buying equipment and developing the land.
+The purpose of the farmers' union is the granting of loans for the buying of equipment and the development of land.
 Members buy shares which cost 100\$ each and no member may own more than 50 shares.
-The Farmers' Association attempts to eliminate middlemen in the buying of equipment.
+The farmers' union attempts to eliminate middle-men in the buying of equipment.
 Members are exempt from transportation costs and taxes on new equipment, if bought through the association.
 The association operates as a private organization, although it receives government aid.

-FARMERS' COOPERATIVE (Hop Tax Xa Nong Dan)
+Farmers' Cooperative (Hop Tax Xa Nong Dan).
 At present the Farmers' Cooperative exists in name only in My Thuan.
 Ultimately, its function will be primarily centered on the efficient buying and cooperative selling of rice.
-One of the problems of organizing the cooperative has been the confusion of the villagers between the Farmers' Association and the cooperative.
-One of the reasons for this is that the same person is the head of both organizations at the provincial level, and the same cadres are used to explain both the association and the cooperative.
+One of the problems of organizing the cooperative has been the confusion of the villagers between the Farmers' Association and the Cooperative.
+One of the reasons for this is that the same person is the head of both organizations at the provincial level, and the same cadres are used to explain both the Association and the Cooperative.

-SOCIAL WELFARE COMMITTEE (Uy Ban Xa Hoi)
+Social Welfare Committee (Uy Ban Xa Hoi).
 The executive council of the Social Welfare Committee is composed of seven members: a chairman, vice-chairman, secretary, treasurer, and three members.
 The village chief acts as chairman while a notable of prestige is the vice-chairman.
 The secretary is the village information cadre, and a wealthy person is treasurer.
 The three members are hamlet chiefs who report to the Committee on Social Welfare Activities in their own hamlets.
-The aim of the committee is to help the poor, the widowed, orphans, and victims of the Viet Cong.
+The aim of the Committee is to help the poor, the widowed, orphans, and victims of the Viet Cong.

-The committee is financed by a special fund for welfare activities raised from fines on gambling, traffic violations, and other menial offenses.
-In addition, the committee sometimes invites theatrical groups from Vinh Long or Saigon for special benefit performances to gain revenue.
+The Committee is financed by a special fund for welfare activities raised from fines on gambling, traffic violations, and other menial offenses.
+In addition, the Committee sometimes invites theatrical groups from Vinh Long or Saigon for special benefit performances to gain revenue.
 In order to do this, however, the village chief must consult with the district chief, who is chairman of the District Social Welfare Committee.